emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   [compile+link]
   Preserve debug information.

-  - When compiling to object files, this is the same as in *Clang* and *gcc*, it adds debug information to the object files.
+  - When compiling to object files, this is the same as in *Clang* and *gcc*, it adds DWARF debug information to the object files.
   - When linking, this is equivalent to :ref:`-g3 <emcc-g3>`.

 ``-gseparate-dwarf[=FILENAME]``